AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Example 1.
 How to run the program to impute genotypes
 -----------------------------------------------------

-We call this Example 1 and it is store in the directory Example/Example1 of the download.
+We call this Example 1 and it is store in the directory Example of the download.
 This example shows how you would run the program to do imputation in the pedigree described above.
 The folder contains ``AlphaImputeSpec.txt`` which has suitable parameters set to achieve the goal.

   = BOX 1: Input Files ================================================================
   PedigreeFile                        ,Pedrigree.txt